 If your content doesn’t communicate one of these things in some way, it doesn’t really help grow your brand or help you reach your goals.
 Unfortunately, many brands forget to vet their content ideas through this lense.

-5 Ways to Brainstorm Ideas That Support Your Brand Story
+5 Ways to Brainstorm Great Brand Story Ideas

 It’s easy to get carried away with a cool, creative idea, but if you can’t justify how it supports your brand story, it isn’t the strongest idea.
 That’s why we like to reverse engineer the process.
 Instead of retrofitting an idea, we find it’s helpful to brainstorm around those brand story basics.